Thisisnotsully/QoL-Filter/README.md

-[# QoL-Filter
+https://drive.google.com/file/d/13qMygJup3_6v1tOLWqpAN8WDj12ijEVq/view?usp=drive_link
-Quality of Life filter for ESR D2R Mod https://drive.google.com/file/d/13qMygJup3_6v1tOLWqpAN8WDj12ijEVq/view?usp=drive_link ^^ Sound pack ^^
+^^ Sound pack ^^
 To install this filter you will need to locate your EasternSunLan install location.
 This Should be within  D2RLan\D2R\Mods\